Gastroenterology · Liver Disease

 Wernicke encephalopathy: classic triad of ataxia, ophthalmoplegia, and confusion

-Hypoglycemia: rapid reversal with glucose
+Hypoglycemia: rapid resolution with glucose administration